NickCL2/ultimate-posts-widget/readme.txt

 * Tilde(~) in url - timthumb has a known issue with this, please use a url without a tilde until a fix is available.
 [Bug report](https://code.google.com/p/timthumb/issues/detail?id=263)
 * Thumbnail images only work with WordPress' native post thumbnail / featured image.
 Many theme use a custom image field for thumbnails, these are not supported.

-Still stuck?
-See [additional troubleshooting tips](http://www.binarymoon.co.uk/2010/11/timthumb-hints-tips/) from the timthumb author.
+**Still stuck?** See [additional troubleshooting tips](http://www.binarymoon.co.uk/2010/11/timthumb-hints-tips/) from the timthumb author.

 == Screenshots ==

-1. Widget options
+1. Example with TwentyTwelve theme with the default widget options
+2. General options tab
+3. Display options tab
+4. Filter options tab
+5. Order options tab

 == Changelog ==